 - Dremel metal polishing tips

 Overall, I really like the way the door turned out.
 I think the color looks nice against the light grey siding and it no longer appears to be deteriorating.
-Our next step is to work on the screen door.
-Stay tuned for that upcoming project.
+The next step in updating the front of our house was to completely make over our storm door.
+You can read about that project here.